 Freelance writers have essentially been forced to use simultaneous submissions because editors do not respond, or because they sit on our queries for so long.

 If you send your pitch out to one editor at a time, that editor is holding you hostage until that editor responds.
 Or, if enough time goes by you can assume the editor is not interested.

 Either way, you waste a lot of time waiting.

 If editors were snappier with their responses (acceptances or rejections) we wouldn’t have to send out simultaneous submissions!

 To counter this problem, I’ve used simultaneous submissions from the beginning of my freelance career.
 They work!

-In fact, simultaneous submissions have been one of the cornerstones of my prolific success.
+In fact, simultaneous queries have been one of the cornerstones of my prolific success.
 If I didn’t use them, I would have missed out on hundreds of published articles—and a lot of money!

-How do editors feel about simultaneous submissions?
+How do editors feel about simultaneous queries?
 I’m sure some editors frown upon this practice.
 They like to think they are the only recipients of our story ideas.

 But how you do business is your business.
 If you want to make any progress and thrive in this industry, simultaneous submissions are necessary.